Judit3/rock-paper-scissors/README.md

 - __The Footer__

-  - The footer section shows the rtules of the game.
+  - The footer section shows the rules of the game.

 ### Features Left to Implement

-  - Get the same size for the rock, paper, scissors images.
+  - Get the same height for the rock, paper, scissors images.
   - It could have some animation when the player wins or loses.

 ### Accessibility